 UCLA holds off Marquette 69-60 to win 5th in a row

+UCLA persevered despite the offensive struggles of lone senior Chris Smith and Johnny Juzang, the Kentucky transfer who started in his second game.
+They combined to shoot 3 of 20, with Smith missing all eight of his field-goal attempts.

+''We're trying to show resilience and show poise, and that we're a great team when we want to be,'' Bernard said. ''We knew we had a tough test.''

-Jules Bernard added 15 points off the bench for the Bruins (5-1) in the teams’ first meeting since 1964, when Gail Goodrich scored 21 points in their nine-point victory.
+It was the teams' first meeting since 1964, when Gail Goodrich scored 21 points in UCLA's nine-point victory, and Marquette's first visit to a fan-less Pauley Pavilion.

 D.J.
-Carton scored 18 points and Dawson Garcia added 12 for the foul-plagued Golden Eagles (4-2).
+Carton scored 18 points and Dawson Garcia added 12 for the Golden Eagles (4-2).
+Five Marquette players had three or more fouls, with Koby McEwen fouling out in the closing seconds.

+''The foul trouble was very difficult for us to manage and keep a rhythm and flow to the game,'' Marquette coach Steve Wojciechowski said.

+Garcia made a pair of free throws to tie the game for the last time at 56-all.

-The Bruins ran off seven points in a row, making 5 of 6 free throws, to take a 63-56 lead.
+From there, the Bruins ran off seven points in a row, making 5 of 6 free throws, to take a 63-56 lead.
+It was part of their game-ending run.

-Neither team led by double digits in the game.
+Neither team ever led by double digits.
 The second half was a back-and-forth affair, with UCLA outscoring the Eagles 33-26.

 Marquette had won four of five coming in, including an upset of then-No. 4 Wisconsin.
 But the Eagles were held to just two field goals over the final seven minutes of their first road game of the season.

-Koby McEwen clanked a 3-pointer off the rim and Garcia's 3-point attempt rimmed out in the closing seconds.
+McEwen clanked a 3-point shot off the rim and Garcia's 3-point attempt rimmed out in the closing seconds.

 The Eagles opened the game with an 18-11 run, including seven by Carton, during which they built their largest lead of eight points.